 A. You will receive a donation receipt, IRS Form 1098-C (Copies B and C), and IRS Instructions for Form 1098-C.

 Q. When will I be able to drop insurance on my car?

 A. You can discontinue insurance the minute we sign the title.

 Q. Will Tri-CAP transfer the title immediately into their name?

 A. Tri-CAP is a licensed car dealer in the State of Minnesota.
 We will register the vehicle online with the State Dealer Vehicle Services as “Held for Resale” within 24 hrs.
 When we place the vehicle with a customer, we will transfer title into their name, as is required by Minnesota State law under the terms of our Dealer License.

 Q. I thought the IRS changed the rules for car donations.
 How can Tri-CAP give me such a good tax deduction?

 A. The IRS rules for donating a vehicle did change on January 1, 2005.
 Many charities are now required to first sell the vehicle and then send a receipt to the donor for the exact amount of the sale.
 (One example of how this applies is when a charity sells a donated vehicle at auction.)
 HOWEVER, there is an exemption to this rule when charities like Tri-CAP use the car to directly help people in need.
 This exemption allows donors to claim the Private Party Value for their vehicle.
-Plus, they do not have to wait until it is sold to get a receipt.
 Your generous donation to Tri-CAP will be used to help low-income individuals and families in our area.
 Owning a reliable vehicle makes a real difference for people as they get to and from work and become self-reliant.
 Donating to Tri-CAP qualifies you for the best possible tax deduction!

 Sign up for our newsletter.